phybroptyx/CDX-E/README.md

 - Verify OU paths use relative DN format
 - Review error messages for specific object failures

+**Hardware info not appearing (v2.1)**
+- Verify computers.json has hardware fields (manufacturer, model, service_tag)
+- Check that fields are not null or empty
+- Run with `-WhatIf` to see what would be created

 ### Validation and Testing

 ```powershell